TamaMcGlinn/adabots_editor/README.md

 # Setup

 You need to [install docker](https://docs.docker.com/get-docker/) first.
-Next, we need to download [the launcher script](/bin/abe) and put it somewhere in your PATH.
+Next, we need to download [the launcher script](/bin/abe) and put it somewhere accessible:

 ```
-TODO put some wget instructions here
+curl https://raw.githubusercontent.com/TamaMcGlinn/adabots_editor/master/bin/abe > ~/.local/bin/abe
+chmod +x ~/.local/bin/abe
 ```

+Alternatively, you could clone this repo and add its bin/ directory to your PATH environment variable.

 # Use